 Assistant Professor, Department of Neurology, Massachusetts General Hospital, Harvard Medical School

 John Whyte, MD, PhD, FACRM

 Institute Scientist Emeritus

 Moss Rehabilitation Research Institute

-NIDILRR & VA TBI Model System DOC Special Interest Group members collaborate on task force projects and monthly telephone calls.
+NIDILRR, the VA TBI Model System DOC Special Interest Group members, and the International Brain Injury Association (IBIA) collaborate on task force projects and monthly telephone calls.

 MSKTC Fact Sheet

-A MSKTC Fact Sheet was developed by ACRM and TBIMS joint DOC members (led by Amy Rosenbaum) and is now available online (Severe Traumatic Brain Injury: What to Expect in the Trauma Center, Hospital, and Beyond).
-Members are finding it may be locate (labeled “severe tbi” on the website) so they are in the process of improving publicity and information about it.
+An MSKTC Fact Sheet was developed by ACRM and TBIMS joint DOC members (led by Dr. Amy Rosenbaum) and is now available online (Severe Traumatic Brain Injury: What to Expect in the Trauma Center, Hospital, and Beyond).

 Recent & Upcoming Presentations of DOC Task Force Members